AnryYang/anryyang.github.io/_pages/about.md

 I am currently an Assistant Professor in the Department of Computer Science at Hong Kong Baptist University.
 I earned a Ph.D. in computer science from Nanyang Technological University, followed by a postdoctoral stint at National University of Singapore, working with Prof. [Xiaokui XIAO](https://www.comp.nus.edu.sg/~xiaoxk/).
 I am a recipient of the 2021 VLBD Best Research Paper Award and the 2022 SIGMOD Research Highlight Award.
 Broadly speaking, my research aims to develop efficient algorithms and systems for large-scale data management and analysis.

 <!-- > I have 2 Ph.D. openings starting from Fall 2023.
 Please send [me](mailto:renchi@hkbu.edu.hk) your CV and transcripts, if you are interested. -->
+I am looking for Ph.D. students, research assistants, and visiting students.
+Please drop me an email, if you are interested.

 <!-- UPDATE: I am actively looking for a tenure-track faculty position.
 Please find my C.V. [here](https://renchi.ac.cn/files/CV.pdf). -->